JimmyJ-D/Module-11-UFO/README.md

 ## Summary:

 The website provide greater filtering criteria than just the date, which allows the users a detail search for target sighting.
 I recommend incorporating any new sighting into the database.
 Our current database is limited to US sighting.
-The website should add another clickhandler() or modify the updatefilters() to return a message to the users when their input parameters are not in the database.
+The website should add another event-handler to return a message to the users when their input parameters are not in the database.

 ### Follow the data the truth is out there
 ![Screen-Shot-pixabay](https://github.com/JimmyJ-D/Module-11-UFO/blob/main/static/images/Screen-Shot-pixabay.png)